-One curious point about the new 2010 OWASP Top 10 Application Security Risks is that 30% of them aren’t even common.
+One curious point about the new 2010 OWASP Top 10 Application Security Risks is that only 3 of them aren’t common.
 The “Weakness Prevalence” for each of Insecure Cryptographic Storage (A7), Failure to Restrict URL Access (A8), and Unvalidated Redirects and Forwards (A10) is rated uncommon.
 That doesn’t mean that an uncommon risk can’t be a critical one; these three points highlight the challenge of producing an unbiased list and conveying risk.

 Risk is complex and difficult to quantify.
 The OWASP Top 10 includes a What’s My Risk? section that provides guidance on how to interpret the list.
 The list is influenced by the experience of people who perform penetration tests, code reviews, or conduct research on web security.

 The Top 10 rates Insecure Cryptographic Storage (A7) with an uncommon prevalence and difficult to detect.
 One of the reasons it’s hard to detect is that back-end storage schemes can’t be reviewed by blackbox scanners (i.e. web scanners) nor can source code scanners point out these problems other than by indicating misuse of a language’s crypto functions.
 So, one interpretation is that insecure crypto is uncommon only because more people haven’t discovered or revealed such problems.
 Yet not salting a password hash is one of the most egregious mistakes a web app developer can make and one of the easier problems to fix – the practice of salting password hashes has been around since Unix epoch time was in single digits.